Percy Jackson & the Olympians

-Percy Jackson & the Olympians is a series of five fantasy novels written by American author Rick Riordan, and the first book series in the Camp Half-Blood Chronicles.
-The novels are set in a world with the Greek gods in the 21st century, and follows the protagonist Percy Jackson, a young demigod who must prevent the Titans, led by Kronos (Cronus), from destroying the world.
+Percy Jackson & the Olympians is a fantasy novel series by American author Rick Riordan.
+It is the first of four book series in the Camp Half-Blood Chronicles, preceding The Heroes of Olympus, The Trials of Apollo, and The Nico di Angelo Adventures.
+The novels are set in a world with the Greek gods in the 21st century.
+The series follows the protagonist, Percy Jackson, a young demigod who must prevent the Titans, led by Kronos, from destroying the world.

-The first three books were published in the United States by Miramax Books before it was folded into Hyperion Books, which published the following books.
+The first three books were published in the United States by Miramax Books before they were folded into Hyperion Books; that house published the remaining books.
 All the books were published in the United Kingdom by Penguin Books.
-Five supplementary books, along with graphic novel versions of each book, have also been released. the books have sold more than 180 million copies worldwide, making it one of the best-selling book series of all time.
-Two sequel series, The Heroes of Olympus and The Trials of Apollo, follow.
+Four supplementary books, along with graphic novel versions of the first five books, have also been released.
+By January 2022, the books had sold more than 180 million copies worldwide, making the series one of the best-selling of all time.
+A follow-up trilogy in the series, The Senior Year Adventures, takes place after the events of The Heroes of Olympus and began in 2023 with The Chalice of the Gods.
+Three sequel series, The Heroes of Olympus, The Trials of Apollo, and The Nico di Angelo Adventures, follow.

-The first book was adapted into a film titled Percy Jackson & the Olympians: The Lightning Thief in 2010, which was commercially successful, but received mixed reviews from critics and the audience as it has very few similarities to the book.
-An adaptation of the second book, titled Percy Jackson: Sea of Monsters, was released in 2013, also to mixed reviews.
-A TV series based on the novels is currently in production for Disney+.
+The first book was adapted as a film titled Percy Jackson & the Olympians: The Lightning Thief (2010).
+It was commercially successful but received mixed reviews from critics and the audience for its departure from the book.
+The first book was also adapted into a musical.
+The second book was adapted as a film titled Percy Jackson: Sea of Monsters (2013), which also received mixed reviews.
+A TV series based on the novels premiered on Disney+ in 2023 to positive reviews.